 Picture description.
-The legendary Crimson Berserker with his undead crew, which is still roaming the Adanian waters in a ghost ship in search of treasure to appease the anger of the captain they betrayed.
-Image drawn for the game Mystical Empire by Faugar, used with friendly permission.
+The undead crew of the legendary Crimson Berserker, which is still roaming the Adanian waters in a ghost ship in search of treasure to appease the anger of the captain they betrayed.
+Image drawn by Faugar.

 grotto has often been described as a gaping wound upon the face of

 Caelereth where even the rays of the